imharshag/Data-Mining-Models-weka/README.md

 1. ***Download Pre-trained Models***:
    Download the pre-trained data mining models from the project repository.
 2. ***Load Model in Weka***:
    In Weka, go to the "File" menu and select "Load Model."
-Navigate to the downloaded pre-trained model file in the project directory and select it.
+Navigate to the downloaded pre-trained model file and select it.

 ### 🔧📝 Contributions are welcome!